 Do White Cedar Fences Last?

 Many people ask if white cedar fence lasts or not.

-White Cedar Lumber can be an excellent material to build a fence from.
-This fence in Barrie ON is 10′ high and has lasted 15 years.
+This fence in Ajax is 10′ high and has lasted 20 years.
 My suggestion is that if you are using white cedar for a fence, buy rough cut.
 You will pay less for the materials and it will last longer.
-Since White cedar is not as stong as red cedar or pine, the extra thickness will help durability.
+Since White cedar is not as strong as red cedar or pine, the extra thickness will help durability.
 We use gravel at ground level and seal the base of any untreated post that goes in the ground these days.
 It all comes down to the design— Design a fence to last and do everything right, and it will last longer than you would expect.

 To make a large tall fence like this 10′ beauty last longer, put the posts in by keeping the concrete in the bottom half of the hole, and top it up with gravel or screenings.
 This enables the post to stay dry at ground level.
 Use plenty of galvanized nails and the nails should go 3/4 of the way through the support members.
 Nails work better than screws for any fence, so keep the screws for hanging your kitchen cabinets.

 Keep in mind that white cedar will turn black in about a decade, so if you don’t like ominous looking brutalist architecture, stick with red cedar.